University of North Georgia: Student life

 The University of North Georgia has 18,219 undergraduate students with a gender distribution of 44% male and 56% female.
 With 70% of students being full-time, Student life at UNG varies between campuses due to the differences in student housing accommodation of the two primary campuses in Dahlonega and Gainesville.
 Out of the 7,541 undergraduate students attending the Dahlonega campus, 36% live in college-owned housing.
 Unlike the Gainesville campus, which offers no student housing, the Dahlonega campus has a permanent residing student body of roughly 2,500 throughout most of the fall and spring semesters.

-Approximately 32% of students at the Gainesville and Oconee campuses are from the counties in which the campus are located (Hall and Oconee counties).
+Approximately 32% of students at the Gainesville and Oconee campuses are from the counties in which the campus is located (Hall and Oconee counties).
 The Gainesville and Oconee campuses are located on the outskirts of the city of Gainesville and the city of Watkinsville, respectively.
 29% of students at the Gainesville campus are part-time, 'non-traditional' (23 years of age or greater).

-In addition to its official student run multimedia news organization The Vanguard, the University operates a number of official social-media pages for sharing UNG news and content.
+In addition to its official student-run multimedia news organization The Vanguard, the university operates a number of official social-media pages for sharing UNG news and content.